marcojakob/code.makery.ch/README.md

 ---
 ```

-For a description of most items see above.
+For a description of most items see blog post description above.
 Here are the items that are special to the article layout:

 * `updated`: (optional) The date when the article was updated.
 * `slug` (optional): The url that will be used together with the collection name.
 The example above will result in the following url `/mycollection/my-example-article1/`.
+* `canonical` (optional): The canonical url.
+This is used if an article (or blog post) exists on two pages.
+It indicates to search engines which is the main url of the article.
+I use this for articles that still need translation to indicate that it is currently just a copy of the main article.
 * `github` (optional): The url to the article on GitHub.
 * `sidebars`: (optional) A list of custom sidebars.
 A single sidebar supports the following elements:
   * `header`: The header of the sidebar.